meepodeep/OrangePiDeck/JOURNAL.md

 Today I did a lot of writing.
 I wrote the assembly instructions for the remaining parts of the build, and i also wrote the bom with it being seperated to have individual costs for each module.

 **Total time spent: 5h**

+# 6/11/25: edited some bits on the bom bc the prices changed.

+The display price changed due to going off sale, and I also ordered all the parts.

+**Total time spent: 2h**

+# 6/12/25: Edited the pi zero compute module

+When I was test fitting something was off (i dont remember i forgot to log this day this is retroactive looking at commits) so I edited the 3d model.

+**Total time spent 1h**

+# 6/13/25: Edited ports.

+Every port on the model was the wrong size, so nothing fit.
+I changed all of them to fit with measurements from the components that arrived today.
+Then I re printed and rebuilt it again.

+**Total time spent 5h**

+# 6/14/2025 I HATE RASPBERRY PI OS!!!!

+Ok so today I was just messing with linux to try to get a pi zero to do anything useful on the desktop.
+I have realized that this will be a command line machine until I can build a more useful compute module.
+I also started building stuff with the new HDMI slots and mounted the ports.

+**Total time spent 6h**